nroumpies/NTUA_Embedded_project_ICCAD_Contest/README.md

 # Hardware Trojan Detection Toolchain

 This repository provides a complete toolchain for detecting hardware Trojans in digital circuits using cycle-level and graph-level feature analysis, machine learning, and automated evaluation.
-The workflow is designed for research and competition settings (e.g., Kaggle), and supports both local and cloud (Kaggle) execution.

 ---